 This course introduces the concepts of computer programming and problem solving and the associated ideas of algorithms and data structures.
 It is designed to provide the serious computer science student with basic skills and a solid foundation for further study.
 Includes an introduction to the Java programming language.
 Three lectures, one lab per week.
 Lab fee \$16.
-Prerequisite: MAT 1243 or concurrent enrollment.
+Prerequisite: CIS 1033 and MAT 1243 (or concurrent enrollment in both).